What is Cloud Computing?

 Not only does this mean that servers perform efficiently, but it also ensures higher uptime.
 Cloud service providers then give companies access to these computing resources, allowing them to use their power and capabilities to design their ideal cloud environment.

-Using cloud infrastructure instead of traditional on-premises IT equipment keeps upfront costs low and gives users access to the latest technology.
+Using cloud infrastructure instead of traditional on-premises IT equipment keeps upfront costs low and gives users access to the latest cloud technology.

 When was cloud computing invented?